-The Valade Gallery located in Shipman Library presents at least seven exhibits each school year.
-These include the works of regionally and nationally-known artists, emerging artists, and Adrian College art faculty and students.
+The Valade Gallery presents at least seven exhibits each school year.
+These include the works of regionally and nationally known artists, emerging artists, and Adrian College art faculty and students.
 The Heritage Room in Shipman Library also hosts exhibits, including art by regional artists and Adrian College students and alumni.